KhronosGroup/VulkanSC-Loader/BUILD.md

 cmake --build . --target loader_codegen
 ```

-To generate source code for Vulkan SC the `--api vulkansc` option must be
-passed to the `generate_source.py` command.

 ### Build Options

 When generating build files through CMake, several options can be specified to